yui-tan/pyPromptChecker/docs/description.md

 - ### Related values in 'config.ini'
   - ### [Location] section ###
     - **"ModelList" option** (Directory path)
-       If this parameter is unset, the program will search in the same directory as 'config.ini' file by default.
+       If this value is unset, the program will search in the same directory as 'config.ini' file by default.
        If you relocate 'model_list.csv', **you must** declare the new path by setting this parameter.

 ## JSON import and export